-Business credit cards account for less than 4 percent of all credit cards in circulation, but approximately one in every six dollars charged, amounting to $430 billion in 2015, according to the Mercator Advisory Group.
+Business credit cards account for less than 4 percent of all credit cards in circulation, but approximately $1 in every $6 charged, amounting to $430 billion in 2015, according to the Mercator Advisory Group.

-Although most of the businesses that apply for business credit cards are approved, the Small Business Association cites MasterCard data stating that 46 percent of small business owners continue to use their personal credit cards to pay for business expenses.
+Although most of the businesses that apply for business credit cards are approved, the Small Business Administration cites research by MasterCard that shows 46 percent of small business owners continue to use their personal credit cards to pay for business expenses.

 There are, however, some differences between business and consumer credit cards.
 Consider the following.

-Higher late fees.
 The 2009 CARD Act doesn't apply to business credit cards.
 The main difference business owners will notice is higher late fees.
-In 2016, the CARD late fee cap was $38, though business credit card late fees can cost as much as $49, according to a fee survey conducted in 2015 by CreditCards.com.
+In 2016, the CARD late-fee cap was $38, though business credit card late fees can be as much as $49, according to a fee survey conducted in 2015 by CreditCards.com.
 However, some of the best card issuers extend CARD consumer protections to their business customers.
-As with any business service, read the terms and conditions before signing up so you understand your obligations.
+As with any business service, you should read the terms and conditions before signing up so you understand your obligations.

 Business credit cards usually have lower APRs than consumer cards, according to CreditCards.com's Rate Report.
 However, rates can be more volatile, as business credit cards aren't subject to the CARD Act and issuers aren't required to provide notification when they raise your rates.